 - SORT_STRING: The value of $sorting_type is SORT_STRING then items are compared as a string.

-- SORT_LOCALE_STRING: The value of $sorting_type is SORT_STRING then items are compares as string, based on current locale.
+- SORT_LOCALE_STRING: The value of $sorting_type is SORT_STRING then items are compare as strings, based on the current locale.

 Return Value: This function returns True on success or False on failure.